For more information, contact us at:

 Course: CIS 2991 – Inventing Android Apps

 Presenters: Donald Dedman, Jeremiah Doody, Timothy Folds, Julio Orozco, and John Verdi

 Course: CIS 4327/CIS 4593 – IS Senior Project I & Mobile Capstone I

 Ten posters were recognized with honorable mention award for best-in-class poster presentation.
 Honorable mention winners received $50 cash prize and award certificate.
 See below for list of honorable mention award winners:

-Apart from above winners, one other posters received special recognition for the best real world application project.
-The best real world application project poster was selected by Sam Perone from Merrill Lynch.
+Apart from above winners, three other posters received special recognition for the best innovative and real world application projects.
+The best innovative project was selected by Wanyonyi Kendrick, Executive Director of STEM2 Hub, and the best real world application project poster was selected by Mike McCall and Nikul Patel from Citi Corp.

 Students and Faculty from following courses and research projects will be presenting their work at the symposium.